quinnra3/p8105_final_project/proposal.md

 \[add data source links\].
 Our hope is to add further insight into a rat-tastic issue the city faces.

+In conducting our research, some important questions we would like to explore are:

+1. What is the overall frequency of rat sightings?
+2. What is the distribution of rat sightings across different boroughs in NYC?
+3. Are there any seasonal trends or patterns in rat sightings?
+4. Is there any correlation between monthly collection of garbage tonnages that the NYC Department of Sanitation collects and the prevalence of rat sightings?
+5. Which borough has the most monthly reported rat sightings?

 The intended final products for this project are summary report of our findings as well as a project website.
 Potential challenges of this project include aligning data sources….. etc.